yuanyuma/scopt/README.md

 Usage
 -----

-scopt provides two styles of parsering immutable and mutable.
+scopt provides two styles of parsing: immutable and mutable.
 Either case, first you need a case class that represents the configuration:

 ```scala